-RECOGNITION LEVY WITH A MINIMUM THRESHOL DLD INTERIM FINANCIAL STATEMENTS The recognition of a levy liability occurs progressively so long as the obligating event itself occurs over a period of time.
+COGNITION LEVY WITH A MINIMUM THRESHOL DLD INTERIM FINANCIAL STATEMENTS The recognition of a levy liability occurs progressively so long as the obligating event itself occurs over a period of time.
 If the levy is subject to a minimum threshold, recognition of a levy liability occurs only at the point the minimum threshold is breached, and not before.
 The interpretation applies equally to interim financial statements.
-ILLUSTRATIVE EXAMPLES i.
+ILLUSTRATIV E EXAMPLES i.
 Where a levy is triggered progressively as the entity generates revenue ii.
-A levy is triggered in full as soon as the entity generates revenue The levy is recognised progressively from the point at which the ent revenue (i.e. as the generation of revenue is the obligating event). ity first begins to generate The levy is recognised in full as soon as the entity generates revenue (i.e. as the generation of revenue is the obligating event). iii.
-A levy is triggered in full if the entity operates as a bank [or other specified activity] at a specified date iv.
+A levy is triggered in full as soon as the entity generates revenue The levy is recognised progressively from the point at which the entrevenue (i.e. as the generation of revenue is the obligating event).
+The levy is recognised in full as soon as the entity generates revenue (i.e. as the generation of revenue is the obligating event). iii.
+A levy is triggered in full if the entity operates as a bank [or o specified date other specified activity] at a iv.
 A levy is triggered if the entity generates revenue above a minimum amount of revenue The levy is only recognised once the minimum threshold has been reached (the obligating event is breaching the minimum threshold).
-The levy is only ever recognised on the specified date, and is only ever recognised in full, subject to the entity operating in the specified activity (the obligating event is operating in a specified activity at a specified date).
+The levy is only ever recognised on the specified date, and is only e the entity operating in the specified activity (the obligating event is a specified date).
+5